One of the ingredients we have in our CV Skinlabs products is sea buckthorn oil. What’s that, you may ask?

 2. Promotes wound healing.

 If you want to speed up the healing of that pimple, or even of scratches and insect bites, sea buckthorn can help.
-In 2014, researchers reported that the oil, along with olive oil, was so helpful at healing burn wounds that it could be considered as an alternative dressing for full-thickness burns “because of improved wound healing characteristics and antibacterial property.”
+In 2014, researchers reported that the oil, along with olive oil, was so helpful at healing burn wounds, which is why our CV Skinlabs healing balm is considered as an alternative dressing for full-thickness burns “because of improved wound healing characteristics and antibacterial property.”

 3. Fights bacteria (great for acne sufferers).